boazsegev/combine_pdf/README.md

 Caige Nichols wrote an amazing RC4 gem which I used in my code.

-I wanted to install the gem, but I had issues with the internet and ended up copying the code itself into the merge_pdf_decrypt class file.
+I wanted to install the gem, but I had issues with the internet and ended up copying the code itself into the combine_pdf_decrypt class file.

 Credit to his wonderful is given here.
 Please respect his license and copyright... and mine.